cloudfoundry/docs-bosh/content/cpi-api-v2-method/create-vm.md

  * `cloud_properties` [Hash]: Cloud properties hash specified in the deployment manifest under VM's resource pool.
  * `networks` [Hash]: Networks hash that specifies which VM networks must be configured.
  * `disk_cids` [Array of strings] Array of disk cloud IDs for each disk that created VM will most _likely_ be attached; they could be used to optimize VM placement so that disks are located nearby.
  * `environment` [Hash]: Resource pool's env hash specified in deployment manifest including initial properties added by the BOSH director as shown below.
+Additionally, the director will append the following guaranteed values:
+     * `bosh` [Hash]: A collection of properties used by the BOSH Agent, and optionally the CPI.
+         * `group` [String]: A description of the requested VM in the format `<director-name>-<deployment-name>-<job-name>`.
+         * `groups` [Array]: A collection of descriptions for the requested VM, combining `director-name`, `deployment-name` and `job-name` in a range of strings separated by a `-`.

 ## Result